baydroid/usetimeout-react-hook/README.md

 The differences from the orginal are:
 - package-lock.json removed;
-- package.json peerDependencies section modified;
+- package.json modified;
+- tsconfig.json modified;
 - And README.md modified.

+The typescript source (in src) is exactly identical to the original.

 ## Install